 Never remove more than five to 10 leaves from the plant at a time when pruning, as this can weaken the plant.
 You may choose to remove leaves from anywhere on the plant to get the shape you want.
 If you want your fiddle leaf fig to more closely resemble a tree, prune away the bottom leaves.

-Note that in its native western Africa, the fiddle leaf fig can easily exceed 6 to 10 feet in height.
+Note that in its native western Africa, the fiddle leaf fig can easily exceed "ceiling height."
 If yours is getting a little too tall for your ceiling, you can simply cut the top off the plant.
 Known as radical pruning, this approach will encourage your plant to sprout new growth while keeping it a manageable size.

 Potting (and Repotting) Fiddle Leaf Figs